-- 4. work for which employers are required to contribute to the 32BJ/ Broadway Pension Fund; or - 5. work for which contributions are required to be made to the Pension Fund for benefits under Program C. - Early Retirement Pension means the pension benefit that is available to a Participant who has reached age 55 and has at least 120 months of Service Credit.
+(ii) work for which contributions are required to be made to the Fund for benefits under Program C.

+- Early Retirement Pension means the pension benefit that is available to a Participant who has reached age 55 and has at least ten years of Service Credit.
 (See pages 19-20.) - 50% Joint and Survivor Pension means the form of pension benefit that is automatically paid to any married Participant unless their Spouse, as of the Annuity Starting Date, agrees to waive their right to the survivor portion of the pension.
 This pension provides you with an adjusted monthly amount and, after your death, provides your Spouse a survivor pension equal to 50% of the adjusted monthly amount.
+(See pages 24-25.)